PLLC Formation

 These flat fees start at $900.00, plus costs, and increase based on the number of members and the complexity of the business structure.

-If you are a licensed professional that is regulated by the IDFPR and you are considering starting a business, please contact Linnemeyer Law for more information on how he can help you with your PLLC formation.
+If you are a licensed professional that is regulated by the IDFPR and you are considering starting a business, please submit Linnemeyer Law’s PLLC Intake Form and an attorney will contact you with a quote for the formation of your PLLC

 In addition to the formation of PLLCs, Linnemeyer Law, LLC provides comprehensive legal representation of small and mid-sized businesses.
 This includes contract review, commercial real estate mattersmergers and acquisitions, venture capital and private equity financing and many other business and legal services.